Phala-Network/phala-wiki-next/content/en-us/docs/khala-user/stake-pool.md

 ---
-title: Guidance of Delegation StakePool
+title: 'Staking: Delegate to a StakePool'
 weight: 5002
 draft: false
 menu: